cypress-io/cypress/cypress/v1.0/documentation/1-Commands/22-fixture.md

 * `.tiff`
 * `.zip`

-For other types of files, they will be read as "utf8" by default.
-You can specify a different encoding by passing it as the second argument.
+For other types of files, they will be read as `utf8` by default.
+You can specify a different encoding by passing it as the [second argument](https://on.cypress.io/api/fixture#section--cy-fixture-fixture-encoding-section-encoding-).

 ```javascript
 cy.fixture("foo.bmp", "base64")